 The CF398 we reviewed was manufactured in July 2018.

 The Samsung CF398 is a decent entry-level monitor.
 There are much better monitors out there if you are willing to spend even a little bit more.
-Check our recommendations for the best 27 inch monitors and the best 1080p monitors.
+Check our recommendations for the best 27 inch monitors, the best budget gaming monitors and the best 1080p monitors.

 The Acer XF251Q is a 25" TN monitor, whereas the Samsung CF398 is a VA monitor.
 The XF251Q has better motion handling, thanks to a faster response time.
 The XF251Q is a bit brighter, but the CF398 has much better native contrast, so it looks better in a dark room.